vendelieu/ktor-sample/README.md

 - **Description**: Retrieves the value of a specified counter.
 - **Query Parameter**: `counter` (the name of the counter to read)
 - **Responses**:
     - `200 OK`: When the counter exists.
-Response body includes counter details.
+Response body includes counter's details.
     - `404 Not Found`: When the counter does not exist.

 ### `POST /Create`